AlexioCode/age-weighted-roulette/README.md

 The elements of the list can be succeeded by a date field that represents when you added it to the list.
 This is the format:
 > Darkwood, 29/02/2023

-If you don't specify any date, the element's date will be setted to current time.
+If you don't specify any date, the element's date will be set to the current time.

-To finish the elements introduction, write "$" as an element.
+To finish the elements' introduction, write "$" as an element.